 4- Sing nursery rhymes.
 This prepares them to make predictions when they read.
 It’s important for writing too: It helps children understand that words that share common sounds often share common letters.
 And rhyming is fun, it adds joy to the learning!

 5- Play-Dough.
 Make your own play-dough and build a zoo!
 Play-dough is great to strengthen the muscles of little hands which will help to hold the pencil.
 Here’s how to make it!

-6- Build a Parcours: climb steps, go through loops, walk on a beam.
+6- Build a Parcours: climb steps, go through hoops, walk on a beam.
 Success will bring confidence and equilibrium

 7- Draw me… a sheep!
 With any drawing tool, on any surface!
 Take a sponge and draw on the walls!
 The higher the better to reinforce arms and upper muscles.
 Try drawing a circuit for cars with chalk on a path, write Mum and dad’s name with a stick on the sand.